-Our school will avoid harmful education fads that are based on strongly held philosophical beliefs, sticking to approaches supported by mainstream research.
-Instead of the "balanced literacy" approach that often neglects phonemic awareness and phonics, our school will use a research-based reading program that includes systematic and explicit instruction in phonemic awareness and phonics that has been shown to reach nearly all children.
+Our school avoids educational fads that are based on philosophical beliefs, adhering instead to approaches that are supported by mainstream research.
+In place of the "balanced literacy" approach that often neglects phonemic awareness and phonics, our school uses a research-based reading program that includes systematic and explicit instruction in phonemic awareness and phonics that has been shown to reach the vast majority of children.

 In contrast to the prevailing trend in education that derides acquiring substantive knowledge as "rote memorization", our school holds knowledge acquisition in a very high regard.
 We design instruction around "big ideas" that helps students to understand and organize factual knowledge into a meaningful framework.
 This framework is built upon year after year as the scholars advance through the classical stages and proceed with their second chronological sweep through history.